 - Beam guardrail may be placed on a slope, beyond the shoulder point, if the slope is 1:10 or flatter. - 2.
-Generally, a 1:10 or flatter slope should not be constructed specifically to locate the barrier farther out. - 3.
-The placement of Type MGS-8 guardrail on 1:8 slopes should be confined to the applications specified in Section 7.01.32.F. - 4.
-Usually, the installation of guardrail on a 1:6 slope is not recommended for new installations.
+Generally, a 1:10 or flatter slope should not be constructed specifically to locate the barrier farther out. - Usually, the placement of guardrail on a 1:6 slope is not recommended.
+There has been one crash test where guardrail was placed on a 1:6 slope, 18 feet off the shoulder point that satisfactorily redirected a vehicle.
+However, a flatter slope is more desirable.
+The placing of guardrail on 1:6 slopes should be confined to the applications specified in Section 7.01.32F.